Farrell: Scotland Are A Side We’ve Always Respected

 The 24-year-old from Roscommon, who recently signed a new two-year deal with his home province, is poised to become Ireland’s eleventh Six Nations debutant of the current campaign, with that group including his captain at Connacht, Cian Prendergast.

 Farrell says it is a deserved promotion for Murray’s hard work behind the scenes, saying: “First and foremost, he is a great rugby player.
-He’s obviously very young, and he’s had a very patient campaign so far.
+He’s obviously very young, and he has had a very patient campaign so far.

 “He’s been an unbelievable team-mate in how he’s helped prepare everyone else through this Six Nations.
 It just shows, doesn’t it, the attritional side of the game, which is the Six Nations, that anything could jump out at you.